conan-io/docs/reference/extensions/hooks.rst

 Hook interface
 --------------

-Here you can see a complete example of all the hook functions available and the different parameters for each of them depending on the
+Here you can see a complete example of all the hook functions available:
-context:

 .. code-block:: python
    :caption: *hook_full.py*